ilinkaa/ud_query/README.md

   seconddeprel: nsubj, csubj/S
   seconddeppos:

-With the fields on the left being mandatory and both dependency relations and pos tags can be specified.
-What comes after the slash indicates the label under which the relation is to be represented.
+ Both dependency relations and pos tags can be specified, after the mandatory fields on the left.
+What comes after the slash indicates the label under which the dependendent / head is extracted, and is then combined with the other specified label based on their index in the file.
 The data is then extracted and stored in a dataframe, which contains all the occurences of the relations found for each label combination.
 In the case of the example above, this corresponds to all the different word order combinations.